Configuration of openHAB

 The installation is just like the example with the network binding above.
 Use the “Add-ons” menu item, search for the “Zwave” binding, click “INSTALL” and go directly to the “Inbox” afterwards.
 There, we click the “+” icon again and can now choose between the “Network Binding” and the “Zwave Binding”.

-openHAB immediately starts discovering Zwave things via the Zwave controller and shows them in the inbox - if they already have been included!
+openHAB immediately starts discovering Zwave things via the Zwave controller and shows them in the inbox.
+This only happens if they already have been included.
 If this is a completely new Zwave controller, you’ll have to include your Zwave things first.
 To set the controller into incusion mode, press the “+” icon again.
-Please refer to the manual of you Zwave device in order to find out how the inclusion works there (most of the time it’s pressing thetamper button thrice).
+Please refer to the manual of your Zwave device in order to find out how the inclusion works there (most of the time it’s pressing the tamper button thrice).

 Let’s assume we bought a new wallplug and included it, it’s “Node 30”.
 For a simple sitemap and rule example on the next page, we’ll configure this thing now:

-Basically we gave the thing a name (“Wallplug TV”, please note the naming convention mentioned above!) and linked the “Switch” channel.
+Basically we gave the thing a name (“Wallplug TV”) and linked the “Switch” channel.
 Now we can see the wallplug (and the Zwave controller) on the “Control” page, too.
-It’s switch is currently turned off:
+Its switch is currently turned off:

 If you activate the slider of the wallplug, it will start routing power :)

-On the next page, we will define a sitemap to create your own view of things an items
+On the next page, we will define a sitemap to create your own view of things and items.